 Conversion rate is the percent of site visitors, who conduct the desired action.
 Throughout the article, I’ve referred to it as “sale” but it can be something less tangible, like a newsletter subscription.
 Whatever the case, on a monthly basis, it is calculated by dividing the number of sales by the number of total site visitors; multiply the result by 100.

 (Sales / visitors) x 100 = monthly conversion rate

 Most AM programs are free.
 You can join them without any monetary expense whatsoever and benefit from their networks right away.
 From the publisher’s point of view, the very low entry requirements one of the main attractions of this performance-based type of marketing.

 All in all…

 Affiliate marketing remains an excellent way to make money online.
-It is so versatile and far-reaching that anyone can give it a go.
+It is so versatile and far-reaching that anyone can give it a go, be it as a full-time job or as a side project.
 When done correctly, this form of promotion can bring tremendous value to all parties involved, the seller, promoter, and buyer alike.